mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 Type mismatch: The inferred type is GenericError, but JobNotFound was expected
 ```

-We may have noticed that one advantage of using the `Raise<E>` context is that the return type of the function listed only the happy path.
+We may have noticed that one advantage of **using the `Raise<E>` context** is that **the return type of the function listed only the happy path**.
 In fact, the `jobNotFound` function returns a `Job` and not a `Raise<JobNotFound, Job>`.
 As we'll see in a moment, this is a huge advantage when we want to compose functions that can raise errors.

 However, using extension functions to define functions that can raise errors is not convenient.
 We can only have one receiver in an extension function.
 Let's see an example.
 First of all, let's start to implement our `Jobs` module.
 As we did in the previous articles, we'll start with the `findById` function: